fenner/probe-clarification/draft-fenner-probe-clarification.md

 document adds the ICMP Extended Echo Request message and the ICMP Extended Echo Reply message to that list.

+# Changes from RFC 8335

+This document updates {{RFC8335}} to clarify the handling of extra data beyond the ICMP Extension Structure, that data is echoed in the response packet, and checksum handling in the ICMP Extension Structure.

+Specifically,

+* Updated {{ICMPEchoFIG}} to reflect the presence of the ICMP Extension Object and additional data.

+* Updated {{ExtendedEcho}} to mention the ICMP Extension Structure checksum, and extra verbosity about how the Extension Structure does not cover the rest of the packet.

+* Updated {{ICMPEchoReplyFIG}} to reflect the presence of the ICMP Extension Structure and additional data.

+* Added a step in {{proc}} about copying data from the request to the response.

+* Added a step in {{code}} about validating the ICMP Extension Structure checksum.

 # IANA Considerations {#IANA}